How to Install Firewalld on CentOS Stream 10 and 9

 sudo firewall-cmd --reload

-Open a Specific Port
+Open and Verify a TCP Port

 sudo firewall-cmd --permanent --zone=public --add-port=3000/tcp